 Webhooks are HTTP notifications which notify third-party web based applications whenever a specific event occurs.
-For example, sending a Webhook to another system whenever someone interacts with one of your thyngs, so that it can record it for.
+For example, sending a Webhook to another system whenever someone interacts with one of your thyngs.

-Sending a Webhook will not make anything happen in another system, you need to write code in your the other system to listen for, and reacting to the Webhook.
+Sending a Webhook will not make anything happen in another system, you need to write code to listen for, and react to the Webhook.
 For testing purposes, a site like http://requestb.in may be useful to forward your Webhooks to, this will allow you to view the data which is sent by our Webhooks without the need for you to implement a full listener service.

 The first step is to configure a new Integration.

 Each integration allows you to setup authorisation and a base URL to send Webhooks to.
 If you wish to send your Webhooks to multiple domains, you will need to create multiple integrations.
 You can also set the format of this integrations webhooks (e.g. XML or JSON).

 Webhooks use basic tokenised authorisation.
 The application that receives the Webhook will need to check the Authorisation header to ensure it contains the correct authentication token.
 You can reset your authentication token at any time at MyThyngs > Developer > Integrations

 Next, create your first Webhook Trigger.